chouzar/cuaderno/contracts-1.md

 * Contract programming is a technique to program verification that can be applied in Elixir.
 * Similar to testing, but we're not limited to only verify at test time.
+* We embedd assertions within our code to check for failures.
 * Although not endorsed, we may take advantage of `ExUnit` to do contracts in Elixir.
 * Other mechanisms native to erlang and elixir may be used to achieve similar results.